MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/microsoft-search-bing.md

 Deployment of this optional extension relies on a background service, which we're making available with Microsoft 365 Apps for enterprise (previously named Office 365 ProPlus).
 Even with the background service installed, you have control over the deployment of the extension.
 For example, the extension won't get installed on devices in your organization unless you opt in.
 You can opt in by selecting a specific setting in the Microsoft Search section of the Microsoft 365 admin center.
 For more information, see [How does the Microsoft Search in Bing extension for Google Chrome get installed?](#how-does-the-microsoft-search-in-bing-extension-for-google-chrome-get-installed)

-This extension is expected to be available gradually starting with Version 2005 of Microsoft 365 Apps for enterprise, for both new installations and for updates to existing installations.
-For more information about the schedule, [review this table](#which-versions-of-microsoft-365-apps-for-enterprise-include-the-background-service-for-microsoft-search-in-bing).
+The background service is included with Version 2005 or later of Microsoft 365 Apps for enterprise, for both new installations and for updates to existing installations.
+For more information, [review this table](#which-versions-of-microsoft-365-apps-for-enterprise-include-the-background-service-for-microsoft-search-in-bing).

 ## What is Microsoft Search in Bing?